 The prosthetic screws used in such cases have no harm and can be used easily for life.
 In addition, another option is to have a chin filler for this procedure.
 In order to determine the surgical intervention that needs to be performed on your chin and to choose the most correct option, the right thing to do is to consult a good specialist and make a decision.

-Is Chin Aesthetics a Painful Procedure?
+Are Chin Aesthetics Painful ?

 During the Chin Aesthetics, you will not feel pain in any way, as you will resort to any of the local anesthesia or sedation applications.
 However, pain may occur after implant treatment.
 These temporary pains pass immediately with the pain medication given by your doctor.